dnvriend/akka-persistence-inmemory/README.md

 ## What's new?

+## 1.1.0-M1 (2015-05-31)
+ - Accepted Issue #3 [Dmitry Lisin](https://github.com/dlisin) Compatibility with Akka 2.4-M1, thanks!
+ - Created a new branch `release-akka-2.4-M1` for release akka-persistence-inmemory 1.1.0-M1 Akka 2.4-M1 compatibility
+ - Be sure to use Akka 2.4-M1, Scala 2.11 and Java 8 if you want to try out the M1 release.

 ## 1.0.3 (2015-05-25)
  - Merged Issue #2 [Sebastián Ortega](https://github.com/sortega) Regression: Fix corner case when persisted events are deleted, thanks!
  - Added test for the corner case issue #1 and #2